What is the full register?

-How can I opt out of the edited register?
+How can I opt out of the open register?

 If you do not want your details on the electoral register made more widely available, you will need to show you do not want this by marking or ticking the box on the electoral registration form sent to every household once a year by your local authority.
 However, you can also opt out at any time of year by contacting your electoral registration officer.

 It is important to understand that if you do not indicate you do not want your information to be made more widely available then, by default, the personal details you provide on the voter registration form will be included on both the full and the edited versions of the register.
 This means they will be made available to anyone who wants to buy the edited version.

 In addition, those who believe that having their name and address on the electoral register would put them, or anyone who lives with them, at risk can apply for anonymous registration.
 Ask your electoral registration officer for further information.

 How can I update my details on the register?

 The updated full and open registers are published usually by 1 December.
 If you move house, you can re-register with your new address, and your new details will be included in the next monthly update of the full register.

 How can I opt out or update my details in Northern Ireland?